Steigner/Unity_UR3_Levenberg-Marquardt_IK/README.md

 Collision detection was also provided within this project, if a collision occurs the movement is stopped and it is written to the Unity Console what joint was detected in the collision.
 You can see an example in the GIF.
 The same are included self collision.

 ## Demo Example
 The demo shows movement with and without collision detection.
-Within Unity, you can simply pin or unpin a cube in the game object Cube checkbox.
+Within Unity, you can simply pin or unpin a cube in the GameObject Cube checkbox.

 ![Demo](https://github.com/Steigner/Unity_UR3_Levenberg-Marquardt/blob/main/docs/gif_unity.gif)

 ##

-Finally, it should be mentioned that this is a project that has implemented simple rep/req communication.
+Finally, it should be mentioned that this is a project that has implemented simple Request / Response communication.

 ## :information_source: Contacts